Setting up the Setting

 Be Careful Of…

 - Anachronisms.
 Don’t mention phones if your story takes place in a high fantasy world.
 Be careful of references or common slang phrases in our world that don’t fit elsewhere—I’m pretty sure no one in Westeros says dude and not many fae in The Cruel Prince use LinkedIn.
 Stay consistent.

 - Coding, especially racial coding.
 Fantasy and sci-fi have an ugly history with minorities and POCs.
 Most high fantasy tends to be Western-Europe-based with a mostly white cast of characters, and this sometimes results in tokenism or other species being unintentionally racially coded.
 (Example: Making evil races dark-skinned and less civilized.)

 - Borrowing from existing cultures.
-It’s okay to have mythology inspired by certain parts of the real world.
+It’s okay to have things in your story inspired by the real world.
 What’s not okay is appropriating other cultures or carelessly representing real people.
 Sometimes this is cringey.
 Sometimes you might cross the line into racial coding.
 Either way, your story will not age well.

 - Info dumping and too much exposition at once.
 The larger, more important details of your setting, like the city or country and time where it takes place, should be established early on.
 Smaller day-to-day details should only come up when relevant, or you risk info dumping and slowing down pacing.
 For example, to establish what kinds of food people eat, have a scene take place over a meal.
 Just make sure the scene itself is relevant to the plot and you’re not just vomiting details to your reader.

 - Letting the real world limit you.
 Fantasy has been around for a while, so we’ve seen the same old things over and over.
 Don’t rehash existing work—make your world unique.
 Step out of the box of cliche fantasy worlds and try something new.
 Combine elements of fantasy and sci-fi.
 Make up new species from scratch rather than reusing elves and trolls.
 Why spend so much time creating a new world if you’re just going to give it the limits of the existing one?